BECOME A PROUDLY SOUTH AFRICAN SCHOOL

-Building an integrated school environment to ensure that no person is discriminated against on the basis of race, religion, sexual ORIENTATION or gender
+Build an integrated school environment to ensure that no person is discriminated against on the basis of race, religion, sexual Orientation or gender

 There are few things that divide a school, its educators, learners and parents more than an accusation of racism levied against a member of staff.
 The consequences are devastating on the school community and the after effects linger for many years, with some schools’ reputations damaged or destroyed after just one incident.

 The National media often point fingers at the institution and often query what training and policies were put in place to prevent incidents of racism before this specific event took place.

 Schools are a microcosm of society and we have noticed an increase in the number of serious incidents of discrimination, particularly racism.

 Section 29(3) of the constitution explicitly prohibits discrimination on the basis of race.
 Further, as all schools are entrusted with the care and guidance of minors, they have a constitutional responsibility to ensure a child’s right to basic education and that this access is not infringed upon.

 Educators do have a level of power over learners and negative and discriminative words and actions can harm a child irreparably.